nestjs/docs.nestjs.com/content/graphql/quick-start.md

 ## Harnessing the power of TypeScript & GraphQL

 [GraphQL](https://graphql.org/) is a powerful query language for APIs and a runtime for fulfilling those queries with your existing data.
 It's an elegant approach that solves many problems typically found with REST APIs.
 For background, we suggest reading this [comparison](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b) between GraphQL and REST.
-GraphQL combined with [TypeScript](https://www.typescriptlang.org/) helps you develop better type safety with your GraphQL queries, giving you get end-to-end typing.
+GraphQL combined with [TypeScript](https://www.typescriptlang.org/) helps you develop better type safety with your GraphQL queries, giving you end-to-end typing.

 In this chapter, we assume a basic understanding of GraphQL, and focus on how to work with the built-in `@nestjs/graphql` module.
 The `GraphQLModule` is a wrapper around the [Apollo](https://www.apollographql.com/) server.
 We use this proven GraphQL package to provide a way to use GraphQL with Nest.